Parking Requirements for ADUs in San Diego

 What Is the San Diego ADU Permitting Process?

 San Diego’s ADU permitting process is the official city review that ensures your Accessory Dwelling Unit (ADU) meets local zoning, building codes, and state housing laws before construction can begin.
 The process typically includes submitting architectural plans, completing required forms, paying applicable fees, and undergoing plan review and inspections through the City’s Development Services Department.
-This step-by-step approval ensures your project is safe, compliant, and eligible for final occupancy once built (City of San Diego – ADU Guide).
+This step-by-step approval ensures your project is safe, compliant, and eligible for final occupancy once built.

 “Actually, it doesn’t really matter what you call it.
 What you get is more housing.” — Denise Pinkston, Casita Coalition (CalMatters), paraphrasing Shakespeare’s famous line, “What’s in a name?”